Of No Use: Ars Gratia Artis

 Friendships give you community.

 This is why I’ve developed a completely indefensible soft spot for smokers.
-A smoker is currently one of the last people on earth engaging in an act of pure unoptimised pleasure with absolutely no pretence that it is doing anything good for them.
-Nobody lights a cigarette and thinks—ahh this is doing wonders for my cortisol—no. There is no version of smoking that anyone is calling a wellness practice.
-They just smoke because.
+A smoker is currently one of the last people on earth engaging in an act of pure unoptimised pleasure with absolutely NO pretence that it is doing anything good for them.
+Nobody lights a cigarette and thinks—ahh this is doing wonders for my cortisol—no. They just smoke because.
 In the current landscape, this is almost philosophically radical.

 Rant over, and also, beer over 😦

 Last Saturday, I visited a Montessori school.
-My daughter is three and a half, which I thought meant I had a comfortable runway before schooling became a serious thing to think about.
+My daughter is three and a half so I thought it meant I had a comfortable runway before schooling became a serious thing to think about.
 I was wrong.

-Since my daughter already goes to a Montessori playgroup, this wasn’t entirely new territory.
+Since she already goes to a Montessori playgroup, this wasn’t entirely new territory.
 I’d watched her trace sandpaper letters with her finger, and I’d seen the little activities and the pouring and the general air of very small people doing very important work.
+It’s lovely.

 So anyway, I went to visit last weekend.

 Here’s some context before I describe the actual school, because I think it matters.
-Most of the schools we know and went to were designed during the industrial revolution, and I mean that literally.
+Most of the schools we know and went to were designed during the industrial revolution believe it or not.
 In the mid-1800s (a little before Oscar Wilde but around the same-ish time) England introduced compulsory mass schooling.
 This was the structure they landed on: fixed periods, bells, rows of children doing the same thing at the same time, graded and ranked and moved along in batches.

 One section had wooden cylinders of varying heights and diameters that fit into corresponding holes in a block.
 If you place one in the wrong hole and the remaining cylinders won’t fit.
 There’s no red mark, and nobody to tell you that you did it wrong.
 The wrongness is just there in the fact that the last cylinder has nowhere to go, and you work backwards until you’ve figured it out.

-They both said that treating an experience purely as a means to a future outcome kinda suckssss (their words not mine).
+So they both said that treating an experience purely as a means to a future outcome suckssss big time (their words not mine).

-Leo the Lion would like to know where we’re going with this.
-Okay fair ask, Leo.
+Leo the Lion is getting pissed and would like to know where we’re going with this.
+Fair ask Leo.

-There’s a version of going for a walk where you’re just walking, and a version where you’re getting your steps in.
+BUT I do think that there’s a version of going for a walk where you’re just walking, and a version where you’re getting your steps in.
 A version of a meal where you’re eating, and a version where you’re tracking it.
-They look identical from the outside.
-They’re not the same experience at all.
+They look identical from the outside but trust me, they’re not the same experience at all.

 Oscar Wilde calling art useless was the highest praise because he meant something precise by it.
 Could it be that you’d sit with a beautiful thing and feel something, and then walk away no better equipped to be a productive member of society?
 Wilde’s answer was essentially: yes, and so what?

-Art could be useless the way a piece of music is useless.
+Art could be useless in the same way a piece of music that brings you to tears is useless.
 The way a good sunset is useless.
-The way that playing shop-shop with your toddler is useless.
+The way that me learning boxing at 32 knowing I’ll never set foot in a ring is useless.
+The way that playing shop-shop with my toddler is useless.

 We’ve spent a long time now asking everything to justify its existence.
 I wonder genuinely what we’d find if we stopped.
 Probably nothing useful at all, and also probably everything that matters.